 A flexible schedule could include one or a combination of these accommodations:

-- A flexible work-from-home schedule.
+- A flexible or hybrid work-from-home schedule.

 Work Environment